zamanianlab/ZamanianLabDocs/docs/pipelines_storage.md

-# Lab Storage Pipelines
+# Data Storage

-Large data sets will be stored in locations with reliable backup (ResearchDrive).
-This includes all high-throughput sequencing and imaging data.

 - Box (Small Data)

-    ```
-    /
-    ├── ImageXpress/                          [IX storage]
-    |   └── raw/                              [Raw exported data]
-    |   └── metadata/                         [Experiment metadata]
-    |   └── proc/                             [CHTC-processed data]
-    |
-    ├── UWBC-Dropbox/                         [Auto-deposited data from the UWBC]
-    |   └── Bioinformatics Resource Center/   [Sequencing Data]
-    |   └── DNA Sequencing Sanger/            [Sanger Data]
-    |
-    ├── WormViz/                              [WormViz storage]
-    |   └── raw/                              [Raw exported data]
-    |   └── metadata/                         [Experiment metadata]
-    |   └── proc/                             [CHTC-processed data]
-    |
-    ├── Box/                                  [Box backup]
-    └── External/                             [External data]
-    ```
+    Smaller data (e.g., tabular data from instruments) will be stored on Box in the `Data` folder.
+All data (large and small) will be processed using local or server pipelines to produce small outputs for analysis and plotting.
+These processed outputs will also be stored on Box.

 - UW ResearchDrive (Large Data)

-    [ResearchDrive](https://it.wisc.edu/services/researchdrive) provides 5 TB (expandable) of secure backed-up storage.
+    Large data (e.g., sequencing and high-content imaging) will be stored on [ResearchDrive](https://it.wisc.edu/services/researchdrive), which provides 5 TB (expandable) of secure backed-up storage.
 Lab members will have access to the lab ResearchDrive using their UW net-id and password.
 Our sequencing data from the BRC is automatically moved into ResearchDrive.
-We will also use ResearchDrive to store imaging and all other large data types.
 General instructions on how to connect to and transfer data in and out of ResearchDrive are provided [here](https://kb.wisc.edu/researchdata/internal/page.php?id=93998).
 Data will be transferred from ResearchDrive to the CHTC for pipeline-based processing.
 Outputs will be transferred from the CHTC back to ResearchDrive for long-term storage.
 Subsets of outputs will be transferred into our lab [Box](http://www.box.com) account for post-processing, analysis and plotting.
 Curent ResearchDrive directory structure is shown below:

     ```
     /